 How Long Does Tomato Juice Last in the Fridge?

 4. Quality of Ingredients

 The quality of the tomatoes used to make the juice can also impact its shelf life.
-Fresh, ripe tomatoes will result in a higher-quality juice that lasts longer.
+Fresh, ripe tomatoes will can increase the likelihood of a higher-quality juice that lasts longer.

+How Long Does Tomato Juice Last in the Fridge?